grimandgreedy/aria2tui/README.md

 Edit the config.toml in the aria2tui repo and make sure your url, port, and secret token are correct.

- - Note that starting/restarting the aria2 daemon is done using systemd.
-There is a sample service file that you can put in ~/.config/systemd/user/ if you want to utilise this functionality.
+ - Note that starting/restarting the aria2 daemon is done using systemd by default.
+There is a sample service file that you can put in ~/.config/systemd/user/.
+You can also change the cmds that are run in the config.

 Navigate to the aria2tui repo and run aria2tui.py